Polyura arja

 Photo taken at Chiang Dao Nature Sanctuary, Chiang Mai, Thailand.
 540m a.s.l.

-Fairly widespread across the northern part of the region.
+Polyura arja is fairly widespread across the northern part of the region.
 Both sexes are very similar in appearance.
-Strong and rapid flight.
-In the wild it is very difficult to tell it apart from its sister species Polyura athamas.
+It has a strong and rapid flight.
+In the field it is very difficult to tell it apart from its sister species Polyura athamas.
+Further study is needed for this species.

 Synonyms: Charaxes arja, Eulepis arja, Eriboea arja